Daniel Schultz, M.D., F.A.C.S.

 Before joining Greenleaf in 2014, Catherine served as a Senior Project Manager in the Operations Department at The Martin Agency, a top-five global advertising firm.
 In this role, Catherine managed multiple projects, including planning, scheduling, and training to implement a companywide workflow software platform.

 Immediately preceding her work at The Martin Agency, Catherine was the Director of Operations for Game Consulting Group LLC and Movieswap LLC, video game and movie resellers.
 In this role, she cultivated multiple vendor relationships while managing the corporate budget and overseeing all product logistics.
 During her time at Game Consulting Group, Catherine contributed to sales growth from startup to more than $6.1M.
-Before her experience with Game Consulting Group LLC and Movieswap LLC, Catherine served as an Executive Assistant for more than 12 years to the President of Phillips Sales Inc., a company that represented manufacturers specializing in consumer entertainment.
-While in this role, she coordinated nationwide trade shows and assisted in managing a large customer base of software retailers.

 Catherine began her career as a Marketing Coordinator for Pearl Izumi, a cycling apparel company, where she executed marketing media programs and organized industry trade shows.